Quantum Phase Space Description of a Cosmological Minimal Massive Bigravity Model: Canonical Quantization of a Minimal Bigravity Theory

 \section{Canonical Quantization of a Minimal Bigravity Theory}

-The present section is an overview of the general procedure of Hassan and Rosen\citep{hassan_resolving_2012} and Darabi and Mousavi\citep{darabi_classical_2016} on a minimal massive gravity model.
-Only the principal results for the next work are presented.
+The present section is an overview of the general procedure of a minimal massive gravity model.
+Only the principal results for the next work are presented, and detailed information can be found in Refs. \cite{de_rham_massive_2014,hassan_ghost-free_2012,hassan_resolving_2012,darabi_classical_2016}